 The river islands of Pulau Kaget and Pulau Kembang Kaget is where you can see the probiscis or long-nosed monkeys.
-At Pulau Kembang there is an old Chinese temple that is home to hundreds of long-tailed macaques and the diamond fields of Cempake area is a fascinating excursion where the miners labor in muddy holes sifting for gold, diamonds and agates.
+At Pulau Kembang there is an old Chinese temple that is home to hundreds of long-tailed macaques and the diamond fields of Cempake area is a fascinating excursion where the miners labour in muddy holes sifting for gold, diamonds and agates.

 The Greater Sunda Islands are a group of islands within the Malay Archipelago and included in the group are Sumatra, Java, Borneo, Sulawesi and adjacent smaller islands.
 The group is politically split between Brunei, Indonesia and Malaysia and they can be contrasted with the Lesser Sunda Islands to the east and together with them make up the Sunda Islands.

-Borneo is the third largest island in the world and is located at the center of Maritime Southeast Asia.
+Borneo is the third largest island in the world and is located at the centre of Maritime Southeast Asia.
 Administratively, this island is divided between Indonesia, Malaysia and Brunei, and Indonesia's region is called Borneo while Malaysia's region is called East Malaysia or Malaysian Borneo.

 Borneo is surrounded by the South China Sea to the north and northwest, the Sulu Seas to the northeast, the Celebes Sea and the Makassar Strait to the east, and the Java Sea and Karimata Strait and to the west of Borneo are the Malay Peninsula and Sumatra to the south is Java east is Sulawesi, northeast Philippines.